wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | NL87ABNA0000000003 | Initialized/Uncleared/Completed | Transaction is Initialized ( after 2 minutes it is Uncleared, and 1 minute later it is Completed) |
 | NL87ABNA0000000004 | Initialized/Uncleared/Declined | Transaction is Initialized ( after 2 minutes it is Uncleared, and 1 minute later it is Declined) |

-## Direct Bank Transfer
+## Request to Pay

-MultiSafepay provides a test platform for Direct Bank Transfer transactions though Deutsche Bank.
+MultiSafepay provides a test platform for Request to Pay transactions though Deutsche Bank.
 You can simulate the following scenarios:

 | Status    | Description              |